danialfarid/ng-file-upload/README.md

-    ngf-background="file" //sets background-image style to the file's data url. ngf-default-src="'placeholder.jpg'" // default src in case no file is available ngf-default-background="'placeholder.jpg'" // default background-image style in case no file is available ngf-accept="'.pdf,.jpg'" or "validate($file)" // function or comma separated wildcard to filter files allowed ngf-min-size='10' // minimum acceptable file size in bytes ngf-max-size='10' // maximum acceptable file size in bytes
+    ngf-background="file" //sets background-image style to the file's data url. ngf-default-src="'placeholder.jpg'" // default src in case no file is available ngf-default-background="'placeholder.jpg'" // default background-image style in case no file is available ngf-no-object-url="true or false" // see #887 to force base64 url generation instead of object url.
+Default false ngf-accept="'.pdf,.jpg'" or "validate($file)" // function or comma separated wildcard to filter files allowed ngf-min-size='10' // minimum acceptable file size in bytes ngf-max-size='10' // maximum acceptable file size in bytes